 Morbidity

 There are wider effects on general health as a consequence of delirium, though this has not been studied systematically in oncology populations.
-Extrapolating from older people (aged 65 years or more) admitted to a hospital rehabilitation unit, delirium increases rehabilitation needs [30], and may be complicated by pressure sores and aspiration pneumonia [31] and significantly higher rates of residential or nursing home placement in the 2 years following admission [32].
+Extrapolating from older people (aged ≥ 65 years) admitted to a hospital rehabilitation unit, delirium increases rehabilitation needs [30] and may be complicated by pressure sores and aspiration pneumonia [31] and significantly higher rates of residential or nursing home placement in the 2 years following admission [32].
 Other studies have shown that functional decline is more common following delirium [33–35], along with higher rates of readmission [36].
 Overall, these associations are more pronounced in patients with underlying dementia [37].
 In patients admitted to an APCU, more severe delirium is associated with lower performance status, greater symptom burden and longer length of stay [15].
 Delirium also causes significant psychological distress for patients, their families and healthcare providers [1].
 See also the section on the ‘Experiential impact of delirium’ for further discussion of this topic.

 Risk factors for delirium in patients with cancer